-King’s College Hospital has a large Therapy department with 250+ therapists from Occupational Therapy, Physiotherapy and Speech and Language Therapy.
-Each service is organised under a Head of Profession with a Director of Therapies heading up the services and representing Therapies across the Trust.
+King’s College NHS Foundation Trust has a large Therapy department with 300 + staff from Occupational Therapy, Physiotherapy and Speech and Language Therapy.
+Each service is organised under a Head of Profession with a Chief of Therapies heading up the service and representing Therapies across the Trust.
 The department has well-established traditions of supporting learning and development, which ensures all staff are given opportunities to develop skills and knowledge to reach their full potential.
 King’s offers an excellent learning environment with easy access to the Medical School library and other training facilities.

 This post has access to funds to attend external training with up to 10 x days study leave available pro rata, as well as access to a comprehensive library and computer facilities on site.
 Band 6 OTs have regular cross department meetings as part of peer support and networking.
 There is also opportunity to develop your skills in clinical audit and supervision.
 Students are regularly on placement from local universities, and as a band 6 OT, this is a fantastic learning opportunity.
 If you are not yet a Practice Placement Educator, you can be supported in attending appropriate training.

 You must have a degree or equivalent in Occupational Therapy and be HCPC registered.
 Experience of consistently treating patients with complex physical needs will be essential to this post.
 The post holder requires a flexible approach to working, including cross sites and be able to undertake weekend working commitments as part of seven day working rotas IMPORTANT

 - Check your email account regularly as this is how we will communicate with you